AverageAl/project1/README.md

 - 10-15 minutes total

 Product Backlog
-(Each of the first four user stories should be handled by one/two team members)
+(Each of the first four user stories should be handled by one/two team members.
+Each member explains how his part fits into whole business.)

-1: Visualforce page(s) containing some feature relevant to business
+1: Visualforce page(s) contain some feature relevant to business

 2: Apex controller or controller extension for said feature